Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 After that we need to add the site script to our site design using some Powershell commands:

-- Select the JSON again and copy it again to your clipboard.
+- Select the JSON again and copy it.

-- Open PowerShell and enter the following to copy the script into a variable and create the site script:
+- Open PowerShell and enter the following commands to copy the script into a variable and create the site script:

 .. code-block::